legrande32605/GameDev-Unity-Multiplayer/readme.md

     > Summary: Install and Configure Software to Develop Game
     > - Unity Hub
-    > - Unity Editor 2022.2.6f1 is the stable version used in coures
+    > - Unity Editor 2022.2.6f1 is the stable version used in course
     > - Visual Studio w/Extensions
     >   - Microsoft C#
     >   - Unity Code Snipets